 The primary thing that orcas are targeting when eating shark livers is a compound known as squalene.
 Squalene is an organic compound that all creatures make; only sharks concentrate its production within their livers.
 In fact, the name squalene comes from the genus of sharks, Squalus.
 Historically, squalene was obtained by humans from sharks themselves.
 It seems that orcas have picked up on our tricks!

 Although orcas are incredible predators, they aren’t dumb animals.
 Even though they are significantly larger than most of the things they eat, they are still careful when hunting in order to reduce the potential of a life-threatening injury.

 When hunting great white sharks, it’s worth it to be careful!
-As a result, orcas have developed special hunting methods that make it almost child play to eat shark livers.
+As a result, orcas have developed special hunting methods that make it almost child-play to eat shark livers.

-When an orca pod spots a shark, they will often surround it, stopping it from swimming away.
+When an orca pod spots a shark, it will often surround it, stopping it from swimming away.
 Then, with a simple and quick motion, they will spin the shark around to where it is belly up.
 If you watch Shark Week, you know what happens when a shark goes belly up!
 Once belly up, sharks go into a deep sleep known as tonic immobility.
-They are essentially paralyzed for at last a minute, plenty of time for an orca to secure a tasty liver.
+They are essentially paralyzed for at least a minute, plenty of time for an orca to secure a tasty liver.

 Once the shark is immobilized, the orcas will surgically bite the shark and nudge it, causing the liver to literally squeeze out.
 Bon Appétit!